notsag-dev/hacking-tools-for-web-developers/README.md

 ## wfuzz
 > Wikipedia: Fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.

-I didn't know how much I needed fuzzing tools until I discovered them. _wfuzz_ allows you to insert values from a list in specific places of a HTTP request.
+I didn't know how much I needed fuzzing tools until I discovered them. _wfuzz_ allows you to insert values from a list in specific places of an HTTP request.
 This means it is possible to fuzz cookies, headers, POST bodies, and even authentication.

 ## Bonus 1: Metasploit